abadid/cmsc424-spring2018/project4/README.md

 2. A high cardinality score is assigned to ‘x’ in X if it occurs with exactly one ‘y’ value multiple times.
 (True or False)

-3. A high consistency score is assigned to ‘x’ in X if it occurs multiple times with a fixed ‘y1’ in Y and with possibly few other values ‘y2’ in Y. (True or False)
+3. A high consistency score is assigned to ‘x’ in X if it occurs mostly with a fixed ‘y1’ in Y and with possibly few other values in Y. (True or False)

 4. The confidence equation includes two parts --- one part is focused on cardinality and the other part focused on consistency.
 Do we really need both parts?
 Let’s say that we removed the **consistency** part, and kept the **cardinality** part.
-Describe an (incorrect) functional dependency X-->Y that would likely be above threshold if we just doubled the cardinality part (instead of adding the cardinality part to the consistency part), but would correctly be below threshold if the original confidence equation is used (because X and Y have nothing to do with each other):
+The functional dependency X-->Y might incorrectly exist, (i.e. when the confidence is above threshold) if we just doubled the cardinality part (i.e. confidence = 2*cardinality part instead of having confidence = cardinality part + consistency part), but would correctly be below threshold if the original confidence equation is used (because X and Y have nothing to do with each other).
+Which of the following would yield in such an incorrect functional dependency?

 	(check all that apply)